Ehtisham3397/content_Generation_and_Translation/README.md

 - For text-to-speech, supported file formats are TXT, PDF, and DOCX.

 - RTL languages (e.g., Urdu, Arabic) are displayed with proper formatting.

+## 📧 Contact

+For questions or feedback, please open an issue on GitHub or contact [muhammadehtishamali2@example.com].

+## 📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.